awbla/awbla-student-workflow/content/4-processing.md

 - Copy any test shots or errors/whoops/mistakes shots into the *Test Shots-Errors* folder
 - Copy the remaining photos, including the Start and Stop shots, into their appropriate folders within the renamed item folder
    - Copy the Raw files (.cr2 format) into the appropriate View and Level subfolders within the *Raw* parent folder
+   - Copy the TIFF files (.tif format) into the appropriate View and Level subfolders within the *TIFF* parent folder
    - Copy the JPEG files (.jpeg format) into the appropriate View and Level subfolders within the *Processed-JPEG* parent folder
 - Each of the sub-folders, like *Processed-JPEG > View 1 > V1-Level1*, will have at least 26 files total
    - This includes the 24 rotation shots, plus the Start and Stop shots